godsgiftuko/godsgiftuko/README.md

 <h1 align="center">Hi, I'm God'sgift Uko </h1>
 <h3 align="center">I'm an enthusiastic, self-taught software engineer who places a focus on results.
 With 5 years of experience, developing scalable and performant web applications with MERN stack technology.
-Started alone as a freelance on Fiverr, and now in a distributed and agile team of creators.</h3>
+Started alone as a freelance on Fiverr, worked in a distributed and agile team of creators, and still open to meeting new creators and solving more life problems with the help of nodeJs.</h3>

 ## About Me